-Describe what appropriate PPE you will utilize and how you will/continue to procure the PPE.
+Describe what appropriate PPE you will utilize and how you will/continue to procure the PPE Refer to OCIO-UBC IT Safety Plan

 Section #7 - Acknowledgement

 30. Acknowledgement

 Plan must demonstrate approval by Administrative Head of Unit, confirming: 1) the Safety Plan will be shared with staff and how; 2) staff will acknowledged receipt and will comply with the Safety Plan.